akshatvermavi/conversion_analysis_Appication-/README.md

-# 🧾 Conversion Analysis Project — AppsForBharat
+# 🧾 Conversion Analysis Application

 This project performs a **conversion rate analysis** at both the **store** and **SKU** level to provide actionable insights and recommendations to improve sales performance.